docwhat/itsalltext/DEBUGGING.md

 ### Debugging

 Make sure you have the Firebug console open.

-What you do now depends on what you're debugging.

 If you're debugging "normal usage" of IAT, then you can go to [http://docwhat.org/files/iat] and walk through those tests one by one.